paprikka/obsidian-eleventy/src/notes/New Enso - first public beta.md

 I don't know how to describe it objectively (and I obviously lack the distance to) but writing in the new UI feels different, more fluid.
 The text is easy to read, but also somewhat softer (though not blurry).

 Less is more, so why do I care about it? *Because* less is more.
-I want Enso to feel familiar and high-quality, like a good Moleskine notebook.
+I want Ensō to feel familiar and high-quality, like a good Moleskine notebook.
 I want people to feel comfortable paying $10 for a typing app without text selection.
 I want them to enjoy it as much as I do.
 Fewer features allow me to focus more on what *is* there.

 ### AppStore by default (but standalone versions are still coming)

-Enso will be published via the AppStore by default.
+Ensō will be published via the AppStore by default.
 We will keep the old version on Gumroad, but there's no reason to maintain it, since the new version is better in every possible way and functionally the same by default.

 The reasons I decided to [skip the AppStore and use Gumroad](<../skip the AppStore and use Gumroad>), plus what I learned from that are beyond the scope of this note (you can click the link to request that particular write-up).